- Code SOCY2043

 See Future Offerings

-In this course we will be getting to grips with the challenge of understanding what qualitative research is all about and how we can use it and develop it to understand life in today's world.
-Whilst we will be exploring popular techniques such as interviewing and participant observation, emphasis will be placed on how more innovative and creative research practices such as soundwalking, visual methods and mobile methods can push traditional research practices in new directions which perhaps better reflect the character and concerns of today's world.
+In this course we explore the nature of qualitative research and how we can use this approach to better understand the richness and complexities of social life.
+Whilst we explore established techniques such as interviewing and participant observation, emphasis is also placed on how emerging techniques such as soundwalking and visual and digital methods can push traditional research practices in new directions which perhaps better reflect the character and concerns of today's world.

 Learning OutcomesUpon successful completion of this course, students will have the knowledge and skills to:

-- Design and utilise a range of qualitative research methods.
+- explain and address social problems by utilising a range of qualitative research methods;

-- Understand the practical, conceptual and ethical implications of a range of different qualitative research methods used by sociologists.
+- understand the practical, conceptual and ethical implications of using qualitative research methods and approaches;

-- Explain the different ways in which qualitative research methods are evaluated within contemporary sociological debates and analyse their cultural, social and political implications.
+- explicate the different ways in which qualitative methods are used and evaluated by social scientists;

-- Develop written arguments about the practical, conceptual and ethical implications of a range of different qualitative research methods.
+- develop arguments about the practical, conceptual and ethical implications of using qualitative research methods for understanding and transforming the social world; and

-- Communicate findings in written and oral form with reference to broader debates within sociology and related disciplines.
+- communicate findings in written and oral form with reference to broader debates within sociology and related cognate disciplines.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.